Trello reached 50 million users last year. That’s more than the population of Tokyo, the most populous city in the world.

 If you’re looking for a great mobile experience, however, check out Clickup.
 Where they failed on their main online suite, they more than made up for in mobile functionality.
 The mobile app easily integrates with calendars and provides great flexibility.

-Clickup’s extreme customizability will be something experienced online project managers will appreciate.
+ClickUp’s extreme customizability will be something experienced online project managers will appreciate.
 Each team can choose and change how they view their projects on the screen.
 And the hierarchy system allows a simple flow most systems don’t.
+Verdict: more or less decent Trello alternative.

 Proofhub accomplished what Clickup could not.
 If you’re looking for a Trello alternative with a decent balance between simplicity and many features, this might be it.

 Originally, Proofhub was designed with real estate and property managers in mind.
-They later expanded and marketed to small and medium sized businesses.
+They later expanded and marketed it to small and medium-sized businesses.
 The software includes an API and supports integration with Dropbox and Google Docs.

 Proofhub is competitively priced.
 Other tools like Asana charge per person per month or year.
 Proofhub charges one flat fee.
 The more people working on a project, the cheaper the software becomes.